coa-project/coa-project.github.io/index.md

 <img src="fig/pycoa_hist_example.png" height="200px" align=top> <img src="fig/pycoa_get_example.png" height="200px" align=top>

 It is designed to be accessible to non-specialists: teenagers learning Python™, students, science journalists, even scientists who are not familiar in data access methods.
 A simple analysis can be performed out of the box, as well as a more complex analysis for people familiar with Python™ programming.
-As an example, after installing <a href"=https://github.com/coa-project/pycoa/wiki/Install" target=_blank>installing pycoa</a> to your framework, the following few lines of code produce the four figures introducing this short documentation.
+As an example, after <a href"=https://github.com/coa-project/pycoa/wiki/Install" target=_blank>installing pycoa</a> to your framework, the following few lines of code produce the four figures introducing this short documentation.

 ```python
 import coa.front as cf